oliviawestmacottssw/SSW.Rules.Content/rules/do-you-always-get-your-prospects-full-contact-details/rule.md

 - Phone number (work and mobile)
 - Email address
 - Company address
 - How many employees does your company have?
-(This determines whether we go there or they come here.)​
+(This determines whether we go there or they come here.)